sherlockholmestech/sherlockholmestech.github.io/src/content/posts/ctfs/blahajctf-2025-finals-writeups.md

 ![term interface](/images/ctf/blahaj_term3.png)

-Now we know that the memory area 0x564f5bc47000 to 0x564f5bc4b000 is the rwx region where the shellcoce is inejcted to.
+Now we know that the memory area 0x564f5bc47000 to 0x564f5bc4b000 is the rwx region where the shellcode is injected to.
 Let us extract the memory regions of the `mpd` binary using `vol -f mem.dmp linux.elfs --pid 764 --dump`.

 ![term interface](/images/ctf/blahaj_term4.png)

 Note that only the first dump is of interest to us, as the other 329 dumps are just dumps of the libraries, of which are unrelated to the shellcode injection.
 Inspecting `pid.764.mpd.0x564f5bbe5000.dmp` in ghidra (yes ghidra because why not), we jump to offset 0x62000, which is the start of the rwx segment of the memory.
-Scrolling down, we notice a reference to the filename at 0x00163182, with some what seems to be giberrish asembly after forcing ghidra to disassemble this memory region (in a futile atttempt to locate the exact place where the ciphertext is by rev-ing the shellcode).
+Scrolling down, we notice a reference to the filename at 0x00163182, with some what seems to be gibberish assembly after forcing ghidra to disassemble this memory region (in a futile attempt to locate the exact place where the ciphertext is by rev-ing the shellcode).

 ![ghidra interface](/images/ctf/blahaj_ghidra3.png)

-Using some inutition, the ciphertext cant be _that_ far off from the file name, can it?
+Using some intuition, the ciphertext cant be _that_ far off from the file name, can it?
 Upon further observation, we notice this segment:

 ![ghidra interface](/images/ctf/blahaj_ghidra4.png)